 As mentioned at the top of this page, we do not recommend restoring backups directly to the Live environment.
 This method increases the chance and possible duration of downtime to your public-facing site.

 The restore process removes any recent content or changes applied to your site since the date the backup was created.
-Restoring directly to Live means you will lose code or content updates forever with no way to recover.
+Restoring directly to Live means you will lose code or content updates forever with no way to recover them.

 If you still want to restore a backup to the Live environment, we recommend the following steps: